mikeroyal/Apple-Silicon-Guide/README.md

 **[Game Mode](https://www.apple.com/newsroom/2023/06/macos-sonoma-brings-new-capabilities-for-elevating-productivity-and-creativity/)** is a tool enabled in **macOS 14**, it prioritizes CPU and GPU power for the game title you're running.
 Optimizing your gaming experience across the board with smoother and more consistent frame rates.
 For example, Game Mode makes gaming on Mac more immersive by lowering audio latency with AirPods, and significantly reducing input latency with popular game controllers like those for Xbox and PlayStation by doubling the Bluetooth sampling rate.

+ * [Game Controller](https://developer.apple.com/documentation/gamecontroller) is an Apple framework to support users interacting with your app using a physical or virtual game controller.
+Game controllers include third-party products, such as the DualShock 4, DualSense, and Xbox, as well as the mouse, keyboard, Siri Remote, and racing wheels.

 <p align="center">
   <img src="https://github.com/mikeroyal/Apple-Silicon-Guide/assets/45159366/fa3f2a70-df44-4e94-99cd-93fd7de1adf7">